-March 12-18, 2012 is known as “Fix-A-Leak” Week by the US Environmental Protection Agency.
+“Fix-A-Leak” Week is the third week in March, promoted by the US Environmental Protection Agency.
 It’s a time used to highlight the effects of leaky fixtures in homes to demonstrate just how much water literally goes down the drain unused.
 In fact, according to the EPA, a single household with leaky plumbing can waste 10,000 gallons (about 38,000 litres) per year — which is enough to fill a swimming pool.
 Worse, 10% of homes waste more than 90 gallons of water per day.

 Leak culprits: The most common sources of leaks in the home are leaky toilet flappers, leaky faucets, leaky shower heads and other leaky valves.
 All of these sources are easily fixable and could save 10% on your water bill.